Core Isolation is a security feature of Windows 10 and Windows 11 that can help to prevent cyber attacks on your computer.

 On Windows 11 core isolation should be enabled by default and you can disable it whenever you need to simply by clicking on the toggle switch.

-But on Windows 10 computers, virtualisation isn’t always enable and so core isolation just won’t work.
+But on Windows 10 computers, virtualisation isn’t always enabled and so core isolation just won’t work.
 Even if you enable it, after restarting your computer you might find that it’s disabled again.

 Performance Issues